There are different types of drugs used to control sickness (nausea and vomiting) in cancer care.

-Some anti anxiety drugs (tranquillisers) can reduce sickness.
+Some anti anxiety drugs can reduce sickness.
 Lorazepam (Ativan) is the drug from this group that doctors most often use for chemotherapy sickness.
-You will probably have it with other types of anti sickness drugs.
+You usually have it with other types of anti sickness drugs.

-You may have lorazepam to help treat anticipatory nausea and vomiting.
-In this case, you may take it the evening before and the morning of your chemotherapy.
+You might have lorazepam to help treat anticipatory nausea and vomiting.
+In this case, you might take it the evening before and the morning of your chemotherapy.

 Cyclizine is an antihistamine that doctors often use for sickness.

-It is very soluble and mixes safely with other drugs in a syringe driver to treat people who find swallowing difficult for any reason.
+It dissolves easily and mixes safely with other drugs in a syringe pump.
+This can help people who find swallowing difficult for any reason.